Arranging a civil marriage

 Booking a marriage date

+All bookings and enquiries must be made by email.
 Customers will no longer be able to provisionally book a marriage, make a notice of marriage appointment or make marriage payments in person.
-All enquiries will be dealt via email only.

-Your provisional booking will be held for 3 months from the date you can give legal notice of marriage.
+- your provisional booking will be held up to 3 months before the date of your ceremony

 Statutory ceremonies at Wallasey Town Hall

-At Wallasey Town Hall our statutory marriage ceremonies are held on Wednesday afternoons every 20 minutes between 1:30pm and 3pm subject to availability.
+Statutory marriage ceremonies are held at Wallasey Town Hall on Wednesday afternoons, every 20 minutes between 1:30pm and 3pm (subject to availability).

 This type of ceremony is a simple administrative process for you to be legally married.
 It takes place in the statutory ceremony room, located on the ground level in the register office, which is a working office.

-Notice of intention to form a marriage must be completed through your local council 4 to 5 months before the marriage date and is in addition to the £68.50 ceremony fee.
-The notice fee is £84 per couple.
+Notice of intention to form a marriage must be completed through your local council 4 to 5 months before your ceremony.
 Once notice is given, the date and time of the marriage will be confirmed.

 If you or your partner do not have the appropriate immigration status the Home Office will automatically be notified, the notice period could be extended to 70 days while they investigate.
 The notice fee is £114 per couple.
 The government website provides information about this.